Applicant Responsibilities and Penn Policies

 Applying from Abroad

 Penn students are encouraged to study and conduct research abroad.
 When applying for fellowships while abroad, applicants must ensure that all required application materials are submitted to the Center for Undergraduate Research and Fellowships by the stated deadline.
-If an applicant is invited to interview for University of Pennsylvania endorsement for a major external fellowship that requires university endorsement and an internal interview, a Skype session can be arranged during the available interview times specified by the selection committee unless otherwise indicated on the CURF fellowship page.
+If an applicant is invited to interview for University of Pennsylvania endorsement for a major external fellowship that requires university endorsement and an internal interview, a Zoom session can be arranged during the available interview times specified by the selection committee unless otherwise indicated on the CURF fellowship page.

 Individuals who receive multiple fellowships are expected to notify CURF (and any other sponsoring organizations) of this fact to avoid possible conflicts in expectations or obligations.